-The second edition of the Sustainable Nutrition Manual was endorsed by Malawi’s Agriculture Technology Clearing Committee (ATCC) and can now be downloaded at:
+The second edition of the Sustainable Nutrition Manual was endorsed by Malawi’s Agriculture Technology Clearing Committee (ATCC) in 2016 and and be downloaded at:

 You can also download the presentation I gave to the ATCC through the link.
 After the presentation I took part in the discussion until a decision was made.
 It was a very positive discussion around permaculture as a design tool that puts multiple sustainable technologies together into a system, which is often the missing piece in Malawi.

 There is only a large version available at the moment (ideal for printing).
 We are working on smaller online versions with active document links, posters, infographics and brochures and eventually a facilitator’s manual with updated handouts that were part of the first version.

 Enjoy using it – share your experiences back with us as guided in the manual to: the Ministry of Agriculture, the funders (WFP), the author (Stacia) and/or on the social media sites highlighted in the manual.

 Three years later, the revised manual is in my hands thanks to the hard work of Sarah Beare, myself and an extra set of eyes from Eileen Brownlow.
 Ministry of Agriculture and WFP are reviewing it for final approvals before I can upload it here.

 A diverse group of us who have been using the manual during the past 6 years sat together to discuss feedback from the surveys, to share our experiences and to deliberate the best ways to improve the manual.

 There was a nice mix of people in our group:

 - 7 government, 7 non-government organisations, 3 international government partners, 1 faith based organisation and 1 nutrition student;

 - 3 National policy & programme, 2 University, 3 District and 11 directly supporting communities.